wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab2_Email.md

 - Select Forward a copy of incoming mail to the verified address and click save.

-## 7. Email Entry Point creation
+## Step 3.
+Email Entry Point and Queue creation

+### 1. Email EP Creation

-- Customer admin logs into “CJP Management Portal” URL with the credentials and accesses the menu ‘Provisioning -> Entry Point/Queues -> Entry Point’.
+- Customer admin logs into “Webex Management Portal” URL with the credentials and accesses the menu ‘Provisioning -> Entry Point/Queues -> Entry Point’.

 - Select “New Entry Point” and enter the respective values and click save

-## 8. Email Queue creation
+### 2. Email Queue creation

 - Customer admin accesses the menu ‘Provisioning -> Entry Point/Queues -> Queue’

 - Select “New Queue” and enter the respective values and click save

-# Lab 3d - Workflow association(Mail)

-## 9. Create/Upload Email flow
+## Step 4.
+Create/Upload Email flow

 - Download the template flows from "https://github.com/CiscoDevNet/webexcc-digital-channels" link.